strimzi/proposals/052-record-reconciled-versions.md

 This proposal assumes that all key value pairs mentioned will be writen to the `status` field as this is managed by the operator and can be added to without impacting end users.

-The following is the proposed new fields:
+The following are the proposed new fields:

 ### status.versions.lastSuccessfulReconciliationBy